-Allah’s law of amputating hands has outlived its usefulness.
-Besides, people are no longer stigmatised for having a cut hand, since some health or accident problems could warrant amputation.
+Allah’s law of amputating hands has outlived its usefulness since people are no longer stigmatised for having a cut hand, since some health or accident problems could warrant amputation.

-Aside this, there are different forms of theft today – with the pen and the Internet – which are hard to detect.
+Also, there are different forms of theft today – with the pen and the Internet – which are hard to detect.
 How can amputating hands deal with these?

 Amputation changes nothing because stealing comes from the heart (Mark 7:21-23).
 When a person is regenerated and becomes “a new creature” in Christ, rather than stealing, he would find fulfillment in “working with his hands” and giving to others (2 Cor 5:7, Eph 4:28).

-We see Muslims fleeing the hardships and backwaters in their own lands to study, shop and seek medical care in kafirland – and also to indulge their baser instincts in the pubs and strip clubs.
+We see Muslims fleeing the hardships and backwaters in their own lands to study, shop and seek medical care in kafirland – and also to indulge their base instincts in the pubs and strip clubs.